Braces can help with smiling, speech, and enjoying food.

 Many problems with the teeth and the jaw can start early in childhood.
 These can develop while some of the baby or primary teeth are still present.

 For instance, front teeth that jut too far forward can indicate jaw development issues.
 It’s also possible for children to have a smaller-than-normal jawbone.
-In either case, such problems can impede the proper growth and development of the adult teeth.
+In either case, such problems can impede the proper growth and development of adult teeth.

-Early orthodontic evaluations give orthodontists the chance to spot these issues right away.
+Early orthodontic evaluations give dentists the chance to spot these issues right away.
 Or, they can determine that your little one has some of the healthiest, loveliest teeth.
 This, in turn, can help you feel more at ease, knowing that your child has excellent oral health.

 In case the dentist identifies an issue, they can determine the best time or age for the treatment.
 They may recommend monitoring your child’s growth first.
 They can then schedule the treatment at the most appropriate time for your little one.